Introduction to Studio Culture 1

 - Have the opportunity to specialise or move between any media of your choice with the teaching and guidance of experienced artists

-- Develop your professional skills and practice in a new state of the art facility
+- Develop your professional skills and practice

 - Explore and immerse yourself in the social, cultural and philosophical debates that underpin creativity and contemporary Fine Art practice.